Safework SA prosection continues.

 ‘A discussion between the Business Manager and the Senior School Co-ordinator wherein the deteriorating weather conditions were noted.
 As a result, they intended to tell the Principal they wanted to shift activities away from the trees.
 They had gone to find the Principal when the accident occurred.’

-There was a lack of urgency as it would have been quicker to call the Principal on his mobile.
-This would save time and may have avoided the accident.
+There needed to be more urgency as it would have been quicker to call the Principal on his mobile.
 Or they could have made a decision themselves as matters of safety need quick thinking and actions.

 ‘The fact that the accident occurred at all is a matter of quite extreme bad luck.’

-Bad luck didn’t extend to the circumstances of tree 21.
+Bad luck didn’t extend to the circumstances of Tree 21.
 The school wouldn’t allow students to get away with excuses such as ‘The dog ate my homework’.
-However, the school was attempting to give weak excuses to the court.

 ‘The defendant was minutes away from ordering the people in the vicinity away from the tree in question.’